tavishaggarwal/tavishaggarwal/README.md

 - 🔭 I’m currently working with one of the larget steel producers in North America.
 I am helping organization to incorporate a data culture and building usecases that is helping company to run day to day operations effectively.
 - 🌱 I’m currently learning multimodal problems.
 I am trying to understand what how ML/AI will work if we combine multiple modalities.
 - 💬 Ask me about mentoring, Machine learning and Artifical Intelligence, Algorithms and Design, Blockchain, Software Engineeering, and MLOps.
 - ⚡ Fun fact: I love photography.
-Yup it's a reare comination of Data Scientist + Photography.
+Yup it's a rare comination of Data Scientist + Photography.

 <img align="left" style="padding-right: 50px" src="https://github-readme-streak-stats.herokuapp.com/?user=tavishaggarwal&theme=tokyonight" />